eswan18/sklearn-api-deploy/README.md

 This turns out to be very easy, but I chose this dataset because:
 1. It has relatively few features.
 Our goal here is to see how to deploy a model behind an API -- and having many features, while more realistic, just means more code to write without any additional educational value.
 2. It doesn't require feature engineering.
-Again, this is probably a little bit unrealstic, but allows us to avoid writing code that's unrelated to the model deployment process.
+Again, this is a little bit unrealistic, but allows us to avoid writing code that's unrelated to the model deployment process.

 I may include a more complex example in the future, for reference purposes.